How to Create Balance in Your Daily Life

 While it might feel great to "check everything off" your professional to-do list, it may come at the cost of being absolutely exhausted by each evening -- or giving up time spent with your family and friends.
 Understand that you can only do so much in one day.

-Create a daily list of priorities and if you don't accomplish everything on it, don't beat yourself up.
+Create a daily list of priorities, and if you don't accomplish everything on it, don't beat yourself up.
 Over time, you may find you get to know yourself better -- and have a clearer understanding of how much you can realistically expect to take on.

 #2 Build Healthy Boundaries

-For many of us, saying "yes" when we're asked to do something comes as our natural response.
+For many of us, saying "yes" when asked to do something comes as our natural response.
 But when we do this, we often find ourselves inundated, with not enough minutes in the day to get it all done.
 Next time you are asked to take on the extra carpool day or participate in the school bake sale -- take a second and think about whether you truly have the time.
 Learn how to say "no" when you know it is something you can't accomplish or if it takes away from your family.
-At first saying "no" may be uncomfortable, but others around you will actually respect the fact that you've set healthy boundaries.
+At first, saying "no" may be uncomfortable, but others around you will actually respect the fact that you've set healthy boundaries.

 #3 Reach Out for Help

-#4 Self-Care Should be Scheduled
+#4 Schedule Self-Care

 Maybe it's yoga or going for a walk.
 It could be time spent by the pool with family or cooking a delicious meal.
-Self-care comes in all different forms and while we always hear about how important it is, many times weeks can fly by without taking a moment for ourselves.
+Self-care comes in all different forms, and while we always hear about how important it is, many times, weeks can fly by without taking a moment for ourselves.

 For that reason, schedule self-care in your calendar.
 It can even be a 15-minute break in the day to enjoy a cup of coffee or tea or listen to some soothing music.
 You'll emerge refreshed and with a new perspective.
 As an interior designer, I aim to create spaces that inspire calm.
 With the right spacing and accessories, a designated room or even a corner of your home can become a place that invites you to be still for a few minutes each day.